osakared/apc-key-25-bitwig/README.md

 This is a work-in-progress attempt to get the
 [APC Key 25](http://www.akaipro.com/product/apc-key-25) working with [Bitwig](http://www.bitwig.com).

+### Difference With Official Ableton Script:

+* Shift + "Stop All Clips" returns to arrangement.
+* In mute mode, the light indicates that the track IS muted (which makes more sense to me).
+* Unimplemented features and issues (see below)

 TODO
 ----

 * Finish grid
 * Implement the knobs!

+### Issues:

-* Implement color in scene launch buttons (the right callbacks don't seem to ask; contact Bitwig about this)
+* Color/blinking in scene launch buttons doesn't work (the right callbacks don't seem to exist; contact Bitwig about this)

 ### Nice to Haves: